Jane's Patisserie » Recipes » Best Baking Recipes » Homemade Bourbon Biscuits!

 Instructions

-- Wrap the dough and chill for 30 minutes
+- Wrap the dough and chill for 30 minutes so it firms up and is much easier to roll.

-- Preheat the oven to 180ºc/160ºfan and line 2-3 large trays with paper
+- Preheat the oven to 180ºc/160ºfan and line 2-3 large trays with paper.

 - Lightly flour the work surface